top of page

 For those who suddenly or shortly after the Passover of the first month understand the timing of the Lord’s Passover, they are directed to keep it towards the end of the 14th of the second month, in accordance with the Law/Word of God (Num.
 9:11).

-The failure to recognise this error (or the reluctance to correct it once it has been understood) may be a major reason so few of this generation enter the first resurrection (1Cor.
+The fact that this error is not recognised, or that people are reluctant to correct it once they understand it, may be a significant reason why so few of this generation enter the first resurrection (1Cor.
 15:23; Rev. 2 & 3; 20:5-6).
 It is illustrated in the parable Christ gave known as the ‘narrow door’ (Lk.
 13: 22-27; Matt.
 7:13-14).

 No matter which camp one belongs to, most churches, by default, do not partake of the Passover symbols of Christ (i.e., bread, wine, and foot-washing) on the late afternoon of the 14th as the Law of God commands.
 Therefore, each of us has the same decision to make.
 There are no soft options.
 Every one of us must make the personal decision to correct and uphold the Covenant of God and accept Christ as our Passover by the new symbols he introduced to his disciples.